preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 + **Yammer Group**: Select a Yammer Group to intergate this Page Collection with.
 + **Initial Properties**: Select the properties used on pages for Title, Summary and Content.
-+ **Page Creation Rule**: Select if a Yammer post should always be created when a page is added, or only if certain prerequisites are mer.
++ **Page Creation Rule**: Select if a Yammer post should always be created when a page is added, or only if certain prerequisites are met.

+4. Save when you're done.

 Allow invitation of co-authors
 ------------------------------------